sergiofontes/fontes.cc/README.md

 <img src="/public/images/symbol.svg" width="45">

-Hi, I‘m Sérgio Fontes.
-I‘m a Brazilian digital designer, and this is my website.
+Hi, I‘m Sérgio Fontes, a Brazilian digital designer.

 Feel free to check out how I built it, and drop me a line if you have any question or suggestion.